Actor model: No requirement on order of message arrival

 Hewitt argued against adding the requirement that messages must arrive in the order in which they are sent to the actor.
 If output message ordering is desired, then it can be modeled by a queue actor that provides this functionality.
 Such a queue actor would queue the messages that arrived so that they could be retrieved in FIFO order.
 So if an actor X sent a message M1 to an actor Y, and later X sent another message M2 to Y, there is no requirement that M1 arrives at Y before M2.

 In this respect the actor model mirrors packet switching systems which do not guarantee that packets must be received in the order sent.
 Not providing the order of delivery guarantee allows packet switching to buffer packets, use multiple paths to send packets, resend damaged packets, and to provide other optimizations.

-For example, actors are allowed to pipeline the processing of messages.
+For more example, actors are allowed to pipeline the processing of messages.
 What this means is that in the course of processing a message M1, an actor can designate the behavior to be used to process the next message, and then in fact begin processing another message M2 before it has finished processing M1.
 Just because an actor is allowed to pipeline the processing of messages does not mean that it must pipeline the processing.
 Whether a message is pipelined is an engineering tradeoff.
 How would an external observer know whether the processing of a message by an actor has been pipelined?
 There is no ambiguity in the definition of an actor created by the possibility of pipelining.
 Of course, it is possible to perform the pipeline optimization incorrectly in some implementations, in which case unexpected behavior may occur.